snehilsanyal/federated-recipes/README.md

-# federated-recipes
+# Federated Recipes 🌐🌻

-🌻🌐 A repository that contains Federated Learning Recipes.
+This repository is a collection of recipes on Federated Learning using different libraries and for different usecases.